 Employee Ownership by the Numbers

-This page presents counts and characteristics of ESOPs and other employee stock ownership plans in the U.S., using data made available by the U.S. Department of Labor, Survey of Consumer Finances, and other sources.
+Counts and characteristics of ESOPs and other employee stock ownership plans in the U.S., drawn on data made available by the U.S. Department of Labor and other sources.

 Page Contents